 TAKING BACK CONTROL

-If those initiatives themselves feel too abstract, we can all start the process of reconnection right away, by listening to other people outside of our established networks, by seeking out and respecting alternative views, by taking notice of our surroundings, and by stepping outside of our comfort zones from time to time.
+If those initiatives themselves feel too abstract, we can all start the process of reconnection right away, by listening to other people outside of our established networks, by seeking out and respecting alternative views, by taking notice of our surroundings, and by stepping outside of our cultural and political comfort zones from time to time.

 Because the irony of that powerful “Take Back Control” slogan, which so defined a frenzied and false referendum campaign those five months ago, was that people do not need the validation of big business, big government or big charity to change how we interact with one another.